 Senior lecturer in Pathobiology and Cancer Biology

-My principal research interests focus on fibroblast growth factor (FGF) signalling in cancer.
+My principal research interests focus on fibroblast growth factor (FGF) signalling in cancer and drug resistance.
 The FGF receptor (FGFR) signalling pathway is implicated in a wide range of pathologies, most notably cancer, yet its efficient targeting is proving challenging to the pharmaceutical industry, partly because FGFR signalling is fundamental to so many normal biological processes.
-My previous research demonstrated that FGFR in breast cancer can get cleaved and translocate into the nucleus of the cells acting as a potential transcription factor that can alter metastatic cell behaviour.
-Previous studies have also demonstrated the presence of full length nuclear FGFR but never the cleaved form of the receptor.
+My previous research demonstrated that FGFR in breast, pancreatic and cervical cancer play pivotal role.
+In some cases it can get cleaved and translocate into the nucleus acting as a potential transcription factor that can alter metastatic cell behaviour.
+Previous studies have also demonstrated the presence of full length nuclear FGFR but never the cleaved form.
 Targeting this novel aspect of FGFR signalling might represent a novel therapeutic approach in blocking cancer invasion.

 Current research students:

 1. Mrs Nauf Bou Antoun (PhD); 30/Oct/2017.

 Supervisory team: Dr Athina Myrto Chioni; Prof Tony Walker and Dr Elena Polycarpou